-A ball valve seacock is installed on the inlet thru-hull for the livewell.
-It is necessary for the seacock to be in the open position to operate the livewell system.
+Ball valve seacocks are installed on the inlet thru hulls for the livewell and washdown systems.
+It is necessary for the seacocks to be in the open position to operate the livewell and washdown systems.
 The open position is identified by the orientation of the handle.
-If the handle is in line or parallel to the body of the valve the seacock is in the open position.
-If the handle is perpendicular to the body of the valve the seacock is in the closed position.
+If the handle is in line or parallel to the body of the valve, the seacock is in the open position.
+If the handle is perpendicular to the body of the valve, the seacock is in the closed position.

-All seacocks should be in the closed position if not in use, or if the boat is unattended, to prevent water from entering if a plumbing component fails.
+All seacocks should be in the closed position if not in use, or if the boat is unattended, to prevent the taking on of water if a plumbing component fails.